-I have wondered if those of us who have needed bariatric surgery are programmed differently.
+I often wonder if those of us who have needed bariatric surgery are programmed differently.

 What makes us snap and order a Bacon Blue Cheeseburger with Sweet Potato Fries instead of a Grilled Chicken Salad or put the Doritos in the cart when we don't want to eat them?